-The European Open Science Cloud (EOSC) is an ambitious initiative for open science, launched by the European Commission.
-The vision for EOSC is a common digital framework to give researchers in Europe access to an integrated and secure data infrastructure and seamless services to manage, analyse, share, collaborate and reuse research data across disciplines and borders.
+The European Open Science Cloud (EOSC) is an ambitious initiative for open science, launched by the European Commi sion.
+The vision for EOSC is a comm framework to give researchers in Europe access to an integrated and secure data infrastructure and seamless services to manage, analyse, share, collaborate and reuse research data, across disciplines and borders.
 This will help to promote open research in practice.

-To achieve this vision, it is necessary to ensure that the FOSC is useful and relevant to researchers, adapted to their needs and challenges.
-It is therefore important that these are represented in the organisation and involved in the implementation of the EOSC.
-Members of the EOSC-Association (EOSC-A) consist of organisations and the growing membership base includes European research performing and research funding organisations as well as research infrastructures and service providers, ESFRI infrastructures have had and continue to play a particularly important role in the implementation of the EOSC, and cooperation with ESFRI is ensured at several levels of the organisation.
-The Research Council is a member of EOSC-A and is a mandated organisation, given by the Ministry of Education and Research, as a representative of the interests of the Norwegian research system.
-EOSC-A also has several Norwegian research institutions as members, and their participation helps them to take an active role in the development of the EOSC and promotes cooperation with other research institutions across national borders.
-This collaboration is of great importance to ensure that the EOSC is relevant and adapted to the needs of researchers in different countries and within different disciplines
+To achieve this vision, it is necessary to ensure that the EOSC is useful and re are represented in the organisation and involved in the implementation of the EOSC.
+Members of the EOSC-Association (EOSC-A) consist of organisations and the growing are represented in the organisation and involved in the implementation of the EUSC.
+Members of the EUSC-Association (EUSC-A) consists of organisations and the growing membership base includes European research performing and research funding organisations as well as research infrastructures and service providers.
+ESPIII infrastructures have had and continue to play a particularly important role in the implementation of the EOSC, and cooperation with ESPIII is ensured at several levels of the organisation.
+The Research Council is a member of EOSC-A and is a mandated organisation, given by the Ministry of Education and Research, as a representative of the interests of the Norwegian research issued as the EOSC-A and is a mandated organisation, and the participation height be then to take an active role in the development of the EOSC and promotes cooperation with other research institutions across national borders.
+This collaboration is of great importance to ensure that the EOSC is relevant and adapted to the needs of researchers in different countries and within different disciplines.